peer-open-source/xara-docs/source/user/manual/model/elements/joint/ElasticTubularJoint.rst

 Examples
-"""""""""""""""""""""""

-.. admonition:: Command Lines
+""""""""

 The following example constructs constructs a ElasticTubularJoint joint element with element tag *1*, that is connected to nodes *1* and *2*.
 The brace diameter is *0.25* m, intersection angle is *45* degrees, Young's modulus is *210e9*, outer diameter and thickness of the chord are *0.50* m and *0.016* m respectively, and angle between chord axis and global horizontal axis is *45* degrees.

    1. **Tcl**